Ajay K. Sood: Academic fellowships and positions

 Sood is a fellow of science academies and institutions such as the Indian Academy of Sciences (FASc) (1991), the Indian National Science Academy (FNA) (1996), The World Academy of Sciences (FTWAS) (2002) and the National Academy of Sciences, India (FNASc) (1995) and holds the Bhatnagar Chair of the Council of Scientific and Industrial Research.
-He is the incumbent Secretary General of The World Academy of Sciences and a former President of the Indian Academy of Sciences from 2010 to 2012 and the vice-president of the Indian National Science Academy from 2008 to 2010.
+He is the incumbent secretary general of The World Academy of Sciences and a former president of the Indian Academy of Sciences from 2010 to 2012 and the vice-president of the Indian National Science Academy from 2008 to 2010.
 He also served as a member of the Asia-Pacific Academy of Materials in 2008.

 Sood was an executive editor of Solid State Communications.
 He is also an editorial board member of the journals, Scientific Reports, Particle and EPL (Europhysics Letters).

-Sood has served on the scientific advisory committee to the Prime Minister of India from 2009 to 2014, and is the Chairman of the National Physical Laboratory, New Delhi.
+Sood has served on the scientific advisory committee to the prime minister of India from 2009 to 2014, and is the chairman of the National Physical Laboratory, New Delhi.

 Awards and recognitions

 He was awarded Shanti Swarup Bhatnagar Prize, in 1990, by the Government of India.
 In 2013, the Government of India followed it up with the fourth highest civilian award, Padma Shri.

 The Third World Academy of Sciences (TWAS) recognised Sood's services by conferring on him the TWAS Prize in Physics, in 2000.
 The same year, he received four more awards viz.
 G. D. Birla Science Award, Federation of Indian Chambers of Commerce and Industry (FICCI) Award, Materials Research Society (India) Medal and Millennium Gold Medal of Indian Science Congress.
 Two years later, in 2002, he received the Homi Jehangir Bhabha Medal of Indian National Science Academy.
 The next year, in 2003, he was selected for the Indian Institute of Science (IISc) Alumni Award for Excellence in Research for Science.
 Three more awards came his way the same year, viz.

 M. N. Saha Birth Centenary Award of the Indian Science Congress, Sir C. V. Raman Award of the University Grants Commission and the Goyal Prize in Physics.
-Sood was elected a Fellow of the Royal Society (FRS) in 2015.
+Sood was elected a Fellow of the Royal Society (FRS) in 2015 and in 2026 was elected a Corresponding Member of the Australian Academy of Science.